Arbitrary code execution: Examples

 Retrogaming hobbyists have managed to find vulnerabilities in classic video games that allow them to execute arbitrary code, usually using a precise sequence of button inputs in a tool-assisted superplay to cause a buffer overflow, allowing them to write to protected memory.
-At Awesome Games Done Quick 2014, a group of speedrunning enthusiasts managed to code and run versions of the games Pong and Snake in a copy of Super Mario World by utilizing a buffer overflow to write arbitrary code to memory.
+At Awesome Games Done Quick 2014, a group of speedrunners managed to code and run versions of the games Pong, Snake and Super Mario Bros. on a copy of Super Mario World by utilizing an out-of-bounds read of a function pointer that points to a user controlled buffer to execute arbitrary code.

-On June 12, 2018, security researcher Jean-Yves Avenard of Mozilla discovered an ACE vulnerability in Windows 10.
+On June 12, 2018, Bosnian security researcher Jean-Yves Avenard of Mozilla discovered an ACE vulnerability in Windows 10.

 On May 1, 2018, a security researcher discovered an ACE vulnerability in the 7-Zip file archiver.

 PHP has been the subject of numerous ACE vulnerabilities.

-On December 9, 2021, a RCE vulnerability called "Log4Shell" was discovered in popular logging framework Log4j, affecting many services including iCloud, Minecraft: Java Edition and Steam, and characterized as "the single biggest, most critical vulnerability of the last decade".
+On December 9, 2021, an RCE vulnerability called "Log4Shell" was discovered in popular logging framework Log4j, affecting many services including iCloud, Minecraft: Java Edition and Steam, and characterized as "the single biggest, most critical vulnerability of the last decade".